-Around the world, CARE Members are organizing events, public speeches, challenge tours – all with the help of committed volunteers.
+Around the world, CARE Members and Affiliates are organizing events, public speeches, challenge tours – all with the help of committed volunteers.
 They raise awareness, engage the public and bring the needs of poor people to the attention of politicians.

 In 2011, CARE Australia launched the “Walk In Her Shoes” campaign, challenging people to walk 10,000 steps per day for a week while raising money to help empower women and girls to lift themselves out of poverty.
 Many corporate partners, a number of schools and 850 people in total participated.
 Today, “Walk In Her Shoes” events are now hosted in cities in Australia, Canada, United Kingdom and the United States.

 To celebrate the accomplishments of women and recognize the challenges they still face, CARE USA celebrated the 100th anniversary of International Women's Day by kicking off its annual conference.
 The annual event united hundreds of CARE supporters: individuals, partner organizations, donors and corporate partners.
 During the three-day event advocates learned about a range of CARE’s work and issues, including panels on social entrepreneurship, aid effectiveness and gender norms.
 Participants also heard from CARE President and CEO Helene Gayle, Melinda Gates, Co-chair and Trustee of the Bill & Melinda Gates Foundation and Former First Lady Laura Bush.
 In addition, overseas staff from nearly 40 CARE countries, from Egypt to Afghanistan participated in the conference and shared their unique in-country perspective.